opnfv/dovetail/docs/testing/user/testspecification/vnf/index.rst

 * Test action 3: Execution of ABot feature files triggered by Juju actions.
   This executes a suite of LTE signalling tests on the OAI EPC.
 * Test action 4: ABot test results are parsed accordingly.
-* Test action 5: The deployed VMS are deleted.
+* Test action 5: The deployed VMs are deleted.

 Pass / fail criteria